Health and Human Development Unit 4: Health and Human Development in a Global Context

 Areas of Study

-- Students look at similarities and differences in major burdens of disease in low, middle and high income countries, including Australia.
+- Students look at similarities and differences in health status and human development in low, middle and high-income countries, including Australia.

-- Students investigate a range of factors that contribute to health inequalities and study the concepts of sustainability, human development and the Human Development Index to further their understanding of health in a global context.
+- Students investigate a range of factors that contribute to health inequalities and study the concepts of sustainability and the Human Development Index to further their understanding of health and human development in a global context.

-- Students consider the global reach of product marketing and inquire into the effects of particular global trends on health and wellbeing.
+- Students inquire into the effects of global trends on health and human development.

 Health and the Sustainable Development Goals

-- Students look at the importance of the UN’s SDGs, focussing on their promotion of health and human development.
+- Students look at action for promoting health globally.
+They consider the importance of and relationships between the UN’s SDGs, focusing on their promotion of health and human development.

-- Students investigate the work of the WHO and evaluate Australia’s aid program and the role of non-government organisations.
+- Students investigate the priorities of the WHO and evaluate Australia’s aid program and the role of non-government organisations.

 Assessment